MichaelEBurton/MichaelEBurton.github.io/index.md

 <img src="colsprings.jpg" alt="Picture" width="200"/>

 Hello, welcome to my website, my name is Michael Burton and I am a recent graduate of North Carolina State University masters of statistics.
-I am currently searching for positions where I can leverage my data science, analytical, and statistical expertise.
+I am currently searching for positions where I can leverage my data science, programmatic, analytical, and statistical expertise.

 If you would like to learn more about my skill set you can click [here](https://michaeleburton.github.io/about/).

 ## Professional Interests
 + Programming (Statistical or not; I am currently teaching myself [C++](https://github.com/MichaelEBurton/PPP_Cpp))
+  - [SAS](https://github.com/MichaelEBurton/SAS_Samples), R, Python, SQL, C++
 + Statistical Data Analysis
 + Machine Learning (I'm was recently in a [deep learning reading group](https://github.com/AlvinSheng/SLG-Deep-Learning))